-You can also add a signup form to your blog placed beside your blog feed for readers to signup to receive additional information through your emails or to receive blog posts by email.
+You can also add a signup form to your blog placed beside your blog feed for readers to sign up to receive additional information through your emails or to receive blog posts by email.

-Something you may want to consider is a popup form to collect email addresses.
+7. Consider is a popup form to collect email addresses.

 It’s important to keep in mind Google’s latest search algorithm update on pop-ups and sign-up forms (we just wrote a killer article detailing this and best practices for tackling email newsletter popups).

-Opinions vary on how effective using these forms is – some find it captures the reader’s attention and others just find it annoying.
+Opinions vary on how effective using these forms is.
+Some find it captures the reader’s attention and others just find it annoying.

-Be careful asking for too much information
+8. Be careful asking for too much information.

 Long signup forms are the worst.